This article answers common questions about the Azure Backup service.

 Is there a limit on the number of recovery points that can be created?

 You can create up to 9999 recovery points per protected instance.
-A protected instance is a computer, server (physical or virtual), or workload configured to back up data to Azure.
-There is no limit on the number of protected instances per backup vault.
-For more information, see the explanations of Backup and retention, and What is a protected instance?
+A protected instance is a computer, server (physical or virtual), or workload that backs up to Azure.

-How many recoveries can I perform on the data that is backed up to Azure?
+How many times can I recover data that's backed up to Azure?

-Do I have to pay for the egress traffic from Azure data center during recoveries?
+When restoring data, do I pay for the egress traffic from Azure?

-No. Your recoveries are free and you are not charged for the egress traffic.
+No. Recovery is free and you aren't charged for the egress traffic.

 Is the data sent to Azure encrypted?

 Yes.
 Data is encrypted on the on-premises machine using AES256.
 The data is sent over a secure HTTPS link.
 The data transmitted in cloud is protected by HTTPS link only between storage and recovery service. iSCSI protocol secures the data transmitted between recovery service and user machine.
 Secure tunneling is used to protect the iSCSI channel.